 When someone says, “Don’t keep the commandments” they are really saying “Don’t listen to the Lord.”
 Is that the speech that a servant of God would make?
 No, he is spitting on the shadow.
 When asked “Should we obey the Lord” they will say “Yes” but then stand up when talking about the the Torah, or the Sabbath, and say “No.” That is a definition of a hypocrite.
 That “voice” in your heart should match the words of the Lord.
 If they don’t, then they are not God’s words.

 Deut 9.1-29 is instruction for the spiritual person, or “How not to be a religious person.”
 Verses 1-6 starts right out by saying that Israel was not to think in their heart that Yehovah was giving them the land because they were so righteous.
-In addition, he is not doing it because of the wickedness of the nations, either.
-It was part of a bigger plan and not the number one purpose.
-The Lord confirms his oath with Abraham, Isaac and Jacob in verses 5-6.
+In addition, he is not doing it because of the wickedness of the nations only, even though verse 5 says that was a reason (based Gen 15.16).
+In the overall picture, it was part of the bigger plan of God called the Abrahamic Covenant seen in Gen 15.1-21.
+The Lord is confirming his oath with Abraham, Isaac and Jacob in Deut 9.5-6.
 After all, he says, “You are a stubborn people” and not the righteous people they think they are.
-Israel pulls in the opposite direction direction God is going.
+Israel has pulled in the opposite direction God is going many times.

 In Deut 9.7-21 Moses recounts what led up to the Golden Calf incident.
 Then in verse 22 he recounts how Israel complained about the manna, and at Massah and Meribah in Exo 17.7 (quarreling), how they tested the Lord by saying, “Is God with us today?”
 In Num 11.10-35 we have the quail incident at Kibrot-Hattaavah referred to here in v 22.
 They got the blessing and still complained.
 In Num 13, at Kadesh Barnea (Wadi Rum), they refused to go into the land.
 Moses is reminding them of all this, and how close they came to the Lord destroying them all (v 14).